juju/docs/src/en/charms-scaling.md

 ## Scaling down

-Scaling down is the act of reducing an application's resource footprint.
-In the context of Juju, it is scaling down horizontally (as opposed to vertically).
+In the context of Juju, scaling down means decreasing the number of application units and always involves the `remove-unit` command.

-This mean reducing the number of individual application instances.
-It is accomplished with the `remove-unit` command.
+Closely resembling scaling down is the direct removal of a machine.
+This is therefore also covered here and is accomplished via the `remove-machine` command.

 To scale down the MediaWiki application by removing a specific unit:

 ```bash